-Used in magnetic resonance imaging (MRI) scans.
-Helps your doctor to see images of your brain, spine, liver, and other parts of your body.
+Used in magnetic resonance imaging (MRI) scans to help view images of your brain, spine, liver, and other parts of your body.
 This medicine is a gadolinium-based contrast agent (GBCA).

 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to gadolinium or versetamide.
+You should not receive it if you had an allergic reaction to gadolinium or gadoversetamide.

 How to Use This Medicine: